 The Stage 33 Live Touring Musician Host Network helps connect touring musicians who come to play Stage 33 Live with volunteer home-hosts who will provide them a quiet bed in a safe, clean place.
 Maybe let them take a shower, maybe feed them a simple meal to help them feel normal and appreciated.

-It’s usually solo players; sometimes duos who may or may not be couples; but it’s generally not more than two.
+It’s usually solo players; sometimes duos who may or may not be couples; but it’s generally not more than two; though sometimes it is.
 They’re usually some road-tested variety of acoustic Americana.
 Sometimes they travel in a van or a little RV and would be happy with a place to park and an electrical outlet.

 No money changes hands, no goods or services are exchanged.
 It’s just an open-hearted way to support a human peer doing their thing in their way to make our world a better place, and to thank them for coming here as part of that effort.

-And so, in keeping with the Stage 33 Live spirit of trying to do right and put light in this world that we all live in together, the Stage 33 Live Touring Musician Host Network is a thing.
+And so, in keeping with the Stage 33 Live spirit of trying to do right and put light in this world, the Stage 33 Live Touring Musician Host Network is a thing.

 Plus, you might have a future Grammy winner hanging at your place.
 How cool is that?

 At the minimum, a host provides a clean and private place for the musicians to sleep.
 Hosts shouldn’t expect the musicians to stay up partying with them, or to give them a private concert or music lessons, or be “on”, or anything.
 And guests shouldn’t expect the hosts to be waitstaff and larder.
-Utmost respect is the one expectation of everyone, and everything else is rooted in that.
+Total respect is the one expectation of everyone.
 Be cool, honey-bunny.

 If you’re interested in being part of the hosting network, drop us a line at email@example.com with an introduction of general details.
 We’ll add your email address to a private email group for the hosts-in-waiting.

 The email group is dormant until a touring musician would like to find a host; when that happens, we’ll post a few details in the hope of one or more hosts being willing and available.
 Then we’ll put the musician and the host(s) in direct contact so they can “meet” each other and make arrangements.
-Arrival and departure times, parking, pets, allergies, whether there’s a little space for instruments to be safely kept in the house, any specific needs of or requests by either side, house rules, and all those sorts of things should be considered and addressed in advance for everybody’s happiness.
+Arrival and departure times, parking, pets, allergies, whether there’s a little space for instruments to be safely kept in the house, any specific needs of or requests by either side, house rules, and all those sorts of things should be addressed in advance.

-Stage 33 Live will comp hosts and a guest for the show, we can do that much!
+Stage 33 Live will comp the host +1 for the show (or some subsequent one), we can do that much!
 Other than that, it’s a totally volunteer thing.

 There has to be a disclaimer, because despite our most earnest wishes there continues to be buttheads in our fantasyland.
 Stage 33 Live isn’t liable for any issues that come up between hosts and guests; we just help make the initial connection.
 If either the host or the guest feels like anything is skeezy at any point, they’re not obliged to go forward.
 If a reasonable complaint is made about a host, that host will be unceremoniously and promptly dropped from the network.
 Likewise, if a reasonable complaint is made about a musician, that musician won’t be eligible to be hosted in the future.